TrapGameStudio/MouseTraps/report.md

 });
 ```

 The building process is similar to the player, but the kill function is a little bit different.
-The mouse will first have its texture changed into a "charcoal" mouse, which is just a mouse with a darker color, and remove it from the mice list so it will no longer response to movement control.
+The mouse first has its texture changed into a "charcoal" mouse, which is just a mouse with a darker color, and we remove it from the mice list so it will no longer response to movement control.
 25 game ticks later, the mouse will be remove from the shape list, and some counter and state will be adjusted for that kill.

 The mouse movement is control by its state.
 Beside direction, we also need to define how many steps the mouse is going to move in that direction.
 If the mouse is always taking one step to a random direction, it will almost always stay in the same position.